Question: "What similarities are there between the Gilgamesh flood account and biblical flood account?"

 • God (or the many gods) promised not to destroy humankind again (Genesis 8:21–22).

 Perhaps most interesting is how the stories remain consistent over time.
-Although the complete Epic was discovered in the mid-nineteenth century, much earlier segments (before the writing of Genesis) have been discovered and dated.
+Although the complete Epic of Gilgamesh was discovered in the mid-nineteenth century, much earlier segments (before the writing of Genesis) have been discovered and dated.
 Yet most significant is the greater fidelity of the Hebrew account.
 This is attributed to the importance of Jewish oral tradition and the possibility that some of the story was recorded by Noah or from his time, which would make the Hebrew account precede the Babylonian version.

 Some scholars hypothesize the Hebrews borrowed the Babylonian account, but no conclusive proof has been offered to support this.
 Based on the many and varied differences and details within these stories, it seems unlikely that the biblical version depended upon an existing Sumerian source.
 Further, given the Jews’ reputation for passing down information scrupulously from one generation to another and maintaining a consistent reporting of events, Genesis is viewed by many as far more historical than the Epic of Gilgamesh, which is regarded as mythological because of its numerous gods and their interrelationships and intrigues in deciding the fate of humankind.

 Certainly, for those who believe the Bible is God’s Word, it is sensible to conclude He chose to preserve the true account in the Bible through the oral traditions of His chosen people.
-By God’s providence, Jews kept this account pure and consistent over the centuries until Moses ultimately recorded it in the Book of Genesis.
+By God’s providence, His people kept this account pure and consistent over the centuries until Moses ultimately recorded it in the Book of Genesis.
 The Epic of Gilgamesh is believed to contain accounts which have been altered and embellished over the years by people not following the God of Abraham, Isaac, and Jacob.